pdshah77/Python_Scripts/README.md

 **Even_Number.py** : This type of Programs are stating point of Coding Interview just to check if you are using Python List Comprehension Method or not.

 **Prime_Number.py** : Using For Else Loop availble in Python

+**Palindrom_Number.py** : Given Number is Palindrom if Number or String Reads same from Back Side also.
+Most common Interview Question